 SPIR was established to strengthen New York State's small and mid-sized businesses by helping them apply technology solutions to make them more competitive.
 This is essential in today's rapidly changing and technology-dependent business environment.

-To accomplish its mission, Binghamton's SPIR program assists small and mid-sized businesses through partnership projects staffed by Watson School Engineering, Computer Science and System Science students, faculty and client personnel.
-SPIR was initiated at Binghamton University's Watson School in 1994 with strong support from the Governor and Legislature.
+To accomplish its mission, Binghamton's SPIR program assists small and mid-sized businesses through partnership projects staffed by Watson College Engineering, Computer Science and System Science students, faculty and client personnel.
+SPIR was initiated at Binghamton University's Watson College in 1994 with strong support from the Governor and Legislature.

 Mission Statement & Goals